 We believe that Judaism is a rich tradition that is meant to be lived.
 Our experiential approach to learning therefore emphasizes inquiry, creativity and hands-on learning.

-Religious School - Kindergarten through 7th grade, Sunday mornings from 9:30am to 12:15pm
+Religious School - Kindergarten through 7th grade, Sunday mornings virtually from 10:00am to 12:15pm

 At Temple Beth Torah we seek to instill